 Situated in the forested foothills of the Pir Panjal Range, Tangmarg is a quiet little

 Turning off the main highway from the Narbal crossing, the road to Tangmarg is a delight.
-A bridge leads across the Hokersar Nallah that is part of the Hokersar Wetland Reserve, a wintering ground for thousands of migratory birds each year.
-The road climbing up into the foothills offers views of thickly forested hills fringing a green valley dotted with tin-roofed houses and rice fields.
-Just short of town is the roadside Magray Garden Cherry View Point in Druroo, where you can stop for a cup of tea under trees laden with cherry blossoms.
+A bridge leads across the Hokersar Nallah that is part of the Hokersar Wetland Reserve, a wintering ground for hundreds of thousands of migratory birds each year.
+As you climb gently up into the foothills, vistas open up revealing thickly forested hills fringing a green valley dotted with tin-roofed houses and rice fields (rice is a staple in Kashmir and everything grown here is consumed locally).
+We stop at the roadside Magray Garden Cherry View Point in Druroo, 2 km short of town.
+Tangmarg famously grows strawberries, apples, walnuts and cherries, and we sip chai under trees laden with the last of the season’s cherry crop in this still relatively unspoiled place, compared to its more famous cousin Gulmarg.

 THINGS TO SEE AND DO

-The Shrine of Hazrat Baba Payaam-ud-Din Reshi lies 7 km northwest of Tangmarg, on the road to Gulmarg.
-In summer, it is a beautiful drive along a winding road full of pine trees, lush meadows and hillsides carpeted in daisies.
+The Shrine of Hazrat Baba Payaamud-Din Reshi lies 7 km northwest of Tangmarg, on the road to Gulmarg.
+In summer, it is a beautiful drive along a winding road full of pine trees, lush meadows and hillsides carpeted in daisies that resemble white frosting on a bed of green.
+At one point, you can see the whole of Baramulla District spread out below.
 Zigzag stairs lead up to the shrine, which is located high up on hill, with panoramic views.
-The ziarat (grave) of this Muslim saint is housed within a striking building, fronted by trefoil wooden windows and a 3-tiered spire.
+The ziarat (grave) of this revered Muslim saint is housed within a striking building, fronted by trefoil wooden windows and a slim, 3-tiered spire.
+It is visited by thousands of pilgrims each year, so if you wish to avoid large crowds, it is best not to visit during festivals or holy days.

-Four kilometres north from Baba Reshi, is Ningli Nallah, a snow-fed stream and waterfall that makes a lovely campsite.
-Off the tourist track, this has escaped the trail of litter usually left by day-trippers.
-So if you do picnic or camp here, please carry all the trash back with you, so that Ningli Nallah can stay as it is.
+Continuing 4-5 km north from Baba Reshi, you reach Ningli Nallah, a snowfed stream and waterfall that makes a lovely campsite.
+Of all the picnic spots around Tangmarg, this is the prettiest, mainly because it is off the tourist track and has escaped the trail of litter usually left by day-trippers.
+Hence if you do decide to picnic or camp here, please collect all your empty plastic bottles, chips packets and other garbage and carry them back with you, so that Ningli Nallah can stay exactly as it is.

 WHERE TO STAY AND EAT